 In Krivoy Rog, the tablets were distributed to “kitchens” where “cooks” worked.
 Through various manipulations, the “cooks” made methamphetamine from pseudoephedrine.
 The address of the “kitchen” was different each time and was never repeated.

-Clients of the “twenties” knew that to obtain drugs they only had to call the “telephone store.”
+Clients of the “twenties” knew that to obtain drugs, all they had to do was call the “telephone store.”
 The “operator” already knew where the client was and sent him to the “huckster”, who was on duty at the same site all day.
 When the “huckster” ran out of drugs, a “refiller” came to him - he took the money and gave him methamphetamine.
 In total, there were about 25 “telephone stores” in Krivoy Rog.
 “Dvadtsatovskie” tried to be customer-oriented - their syndicate had a system of discounts and bonuses for “wholesalers” and regular customers.

 Detention of the "twenties"